publicodes/tools/README.md

 Set of utility functions that could be used to easily write tooling around [Publicodes](https://publi.codes) models.

-:warning: <i>The project is currently in under experimentation and maintained by the nosgestesclimat.fr team.</i> :warning:
+:warning: <i>The project is not stable yet, don't hesitate [to open an issue](https://github.com/publicodes/tools/issues) if you face a problem!</i> :warning:

 </div>